waggle-sensor/summer2022/snead/daily_log.md

 # Zoe Snead Daily Activity Log
 My daily activity!
 Thoughts, questions, quick links.
 Most recent additions are at the top <3

+## Week 6: 7/18 to 7/22

+### Monday 7/18

+#### To Do

+- contact ONAP
+- Research how they implement UPF to check for edge computing ability
+- what is the biggest R&D group in NSF community

 ## Week 5: 7/11 to 7/15

 ### Friday 7/15

 - had meeting with advisors about 5G decision matrix
   - we (Raj) are going to reach out to other organization that have O-RAN running to set up calls
-  - I sent a list of questions I would have for those org.s if they have 5G cores
+  - I sent a list of questions I would have for those orgs if they have 5G cores
   - Seems like our best bet is to move forward with ONAP

 #### To Do